Credit Scoring

 Fair Isaac and Company formulated the original FICO score to help lenders assess creditworthines.
-You can find out more on FICO here.
+For details on FICO, read more here.

-Your credit score comes from your repayment history.
-They never consider income, savings, amount of down payment, or personal factors like gender, ethnicity, national origin or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was invented as a way to take into account solely what was relevant to a borrower's likelihood to pay back a loan.
+Your credit score comes from your history of repayment.
+They don't consider income or personal characteristics.
+These scores were invented specifically for this reason.
+Credit scoring was envisioned as a way to consider solely what was relevant to a borrower's willingness to pay back the lender.

-Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
-Your score comes from both the good and the bad in your credit history.
-Late payments will lower your credit score, but consistently making future payments on time will raise your score.
+Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your score results from both positive and negative items in your credit report.
+Late payments lower your score, but consistently making future payments on time will improve your score.

-For the agencies to calculate a credit score, borrowers must have an active credit account with at least six months of payment history.
-This payment history ensures that there is enough information in your report to generate a score.
-Some folks don't have a long enough credit history to get a credit score.
-They may need to spend a little time building a credit history before they apply.
+To get a credit score, borrowers must have an active credit account with at least six months of payment history.
+This history ensures that there is sufficient information in your credit to calculate a score.
+If you don't meet the criteria for getting a credit score, you may need to establish a credit history prior to applying for a mortgage loan.

 At Executive Lending Group, we answer questions about Credit reports every day.
-Call us: 4056158543.
+Give us a call: 4056158543.

 Executive Lending Group